rohanverma94/False-sharing-cache-misses/README.md

 ## Insights

 Given that the threads share memory or they are oblivious to each others share of memory.
 In supplement code #2, while thread ```Child_thread``` sleeps for 2 seconds; the ```Parent_Thread``` jumps in and modify the global variable ```msg```.

+## Multi-Core Systems

+So above is the example to show that threads can modify each other memory.
+Now coming to multi-core system, the threads can be dispacthed to a specific cpu core, but this has to be decided at programming time.
+This repository shows false-sharing in caches
+due to a multicore sytem.